 Call APIs from Highly Trusted Applications

 Highly trusted applications can use this flow to access APIs.
-In this case, the end-user is asked to fill in credentials (username/password) typically using an interactive form.
+In this case, the end-user is asked to fill in credentials (username/password), typically using an interactive form.
 This information is later on sent to the client application and Auth0.
 It is therefore imperative that the client is absolutely trusted with this information.
 For client side applications and mobile apps we recommend using web flows instead.

-- The Resource Owner enters the credentials into the client application
+- The end user enters the credentials into the client application.

 - The client forwards the credentials to Auth0.